 For very large estates, there are multiple options that may help reduce, if not eliminate, the estate tax bill.
 I highlight some of them here:

 - Pre-growth transfers: Many people shift ownership of assets with high growth potential out of their estate before they appreciate.
-For example, a family who plans to take their business public (i.e., an initial public offering or IPO) may want to transfer some of the ownership equity before an IPO.
+For example, a family who plans to take their business public may want to transfer some of the ownership equity before an IPO.

 - Discounts: Everyone knows committee decisions can be contentious and inefficient.
 Accordingly, attorneys can place assets into an entity (e.g., family limited partnership) where multiple family members have minority or non-controlling interests.
-This multi-tiered ownership structure and lack of marketability can receive a valuation discount - thereby decreasing the value of assets in one's estate.
+This multi-tiered ownership structure and lack of marketability can receive a valuation discount.
+So this can decrease the value of those assets within one's estate.

 - Asset freezes: The IRS sets a level of return (called the required rate).
-Let us assume one sets up a trust and funds it with $100.
-Moreover, the grantor who set up the trust is to receive future cash flows and a beneficiary is to receive everything else.
-At inception, the value of the promised future cash flows can be calculated using the required rate.
-If those cash flows are constructed in such a way that their current value is $100, then the gift to the beneficiary must be precisely zero.
-Now if the assets in the trust grow in excess of the required rate, then all of that growth will eventually spill out of the trust to the beneficiary without using their estate tax exemption or gifting capacity.
-In effect, this portion of the grantor's estate has been frozen so that it only grows by the required rate (which is typically reflective of the rate of inflation).
+Let us assume one (i.e., the grantor) set up a trust and funded it with $100.
+Moreover, they set up the trust to receive future cash flows and leave everything else to a beneficiary.
+At inception, one would calculate the value of the promised future cash flows using the required rate.
+In many cases, one constructs these cash flows in such a way so their current value is $100.
+This makes the gift to the beneficiary precisely zero.
+Let us further assume the assets in the trust grow in excess of the required rate.
+In this case, the excess growth will effectively spill out of the estate.
+That is, it will go to the beneficiary without using the estate tax exemption or gifting capacity.
+In effect, this freezes one portion of the grantor's estate.
+It only grows by the required rate which is typically reflective of the rate of inflation.

 - Annual gifting: While this often amounts to rounding error for large estates faced with estate tax issues, one is allowed to make an unlimited number of $15k (currently) gifts to other people.
-For married couples, this limit is effectively doubled.
-For example, if a couple has three children, then they can gift $90k ($15k x 3 children x 2 spouses) each year without using their estate tax exemption or gifting capacity.
+For married couples, this effectively doubles the limit.
+For example, consider a couple with three children.
+They can gift up to $90k without using their estate tax exemption or gifting capacity.
+That is, both parents can give $15k to each child ($15k x 3 children x 2 spouses).